Assimilation is a Destroyer of the Miracles.

 The were no suggestions for teaching kids about the history of the Jewish people, concepts of Jewish unity and Jewish land, famous Jews and their contributions to the cultural, scientific and technological evolution of our planet.
 Zionism was not even brought up at all!

 Contrary to common belief, the idea that being a Jew means just a religious observance is only two hundred years old.
-It had emerged when the loyalty of the Jews was questioned during time of Napoleon.
+It had emerged when the loyalty of the Jews was questioned during the time of Napoleon.
 Religious leaders at the time, quite justifiably fearing persecution from the megalomaniac French emperor, gave ambiguous answers about who are the Jews, nation or religion.

-However Judaism is quite specific about the national character of the Jewish people.
+However, Judaism is quite specific about the national character of the Jewish people.
 It is written in Torah: “and nation was born” at Mount Sinai.
-Several times it is stated that it is obligatory for a Jew to marry Jew.
+Several times it is stated that it is obligatory for a Jew to marry another Jew.
 Nothing has changed and must not be changed just because on the surface modern society looks more tolerant and accepting toward Jews or the need for some elderly Jews, mostly Holocaust survivors, to feel illusionary comfort that their grandchildren are still remaining Jewish.

-Quite often we hear: “My parents were Jewish” or “I am not religious, therefore I am not Jew!”
+Quite often we hear: “My parents were Jewish” or “I am not religious, therefore I am not a Jew!”
 The first question parents ask their kids when they hear the heart-breaking news “Mum/Dad my special one is not Jewish”, is “will he/she convert?”
 Conversion, in spite of the fact that, in accordance with Jewish law, marriage must not be the reason for it, has become another convenient supermarket item.
 Parents use it now to hide their deep inner pain, bitterness, disappointment and fear of losing their kids.
 Instinctively, they know that their Jewish family flame has been extinguished!

 With assimilation rate over 50%, a non-Jewish notion that being a Jew is only a religious obligation, which does not work in a predominately secular society.
 We are losing people to mixed-marriage, secularisation and ignorance.
 Most rabbis, Jewish leaders and Israel’s officials are under pressure from bogus political correctness.
 They do not pay attention and promote Jewish nationalism, patriotism and ‘Eretz-Israel’, the land of Israel.
 Jewish people are losing their purposefulness in life to disillusionment and apathy!